<

 Founder

-Alpine Ascents International is the Denali equivalent of what IMG is to Everest — the institutional American operator that consistently anchors first-time expedition climber recommendations.
-Founded in 1986 by Todd Burleson and headquartered in Seattle, the company runs the strongest pre-Denali preparation infrastructure in the commercial market: structured training resources, a comprehensive gear list with rationale rather than just specs, and explicit fitness benchmarks climbers must meet before being approved for the expedition.
-The teaching culture extends throughout the climb, with guides treating Denali as a teaching expedition rather than a service-delivery checkpoint.
+Alpine Ascents is the Denali equivalent of what IMG is to Everest — the institutional American operator that consistently anchors first-time recommendations.
+Founded in 1986 and headquartered in Seattle, it runs the strongest pre-Denali preparation infrastructure in the market: structured training resources, a gear list with rationale rather than just specs, and explicit fitness benchmarks climbers must meet before approval.
+The teaching culture extends throughout the climb.

-The Seven Summits portfolio continuity is a meaningful structural advantage.
-Many Alpine Ascents climbers do Mount Rainier or Aconcagua with the company first, then progress to Denali with the same operator culture.
-The 2:6 guide ratio (one guide per three climbers effective) is industry standard for the premium tier, with two guides on a six-climber team allowing redundancy for weather decisions and individual climber pacing.
-Pricing at $13,950 sits at the top of the Denali commercial market, reflecting institutional overhead and premium logistics rather than fundamental operational differences vs other AMGA-accredited operators.
+The Seven Summits portfolio continuity is a real structural advantage — many clients do Rainier or Aconcagua with the company first, then progress to Denali with the same culture.
+The 2:6 ratio is industry standard for the premium tier; pricing at $13,950 sits at the top of the market, reflecting institutional overhead and logistics more than fundamental on-mountain differences.

 What they do well